MIRI Coronagraphic Imaging Target Acquisition

 • TA has only been verified for the neutral density (FND) and F1000W TA filters.
 The MIRI team continues to verify TA with the other 3 TA filters.
 If the proposed science requires a different TA filter, proposers should contact the JWST Help Desk.

 • TA has only been verified in quadrant 1 (upper-right quadrant) of each 4QPM coronagraph, as well as quadrant 4 for the 4QPM-1550.
 Commissioning showed that latent images should not be a problem for most use cases.
-This also means that the automatic "repeat in opposing quadrant" option in APT should not be selected.
+This also means that the automatic "repeat in opposing quadrant" option in APT should not be selected at this time.
 Please contact the JWST Help Desk if science requires TA in a different quadrant.
 For the Lyot coronagraph, which is less sensitive to pointing, all quadrants are available but quadrant 1 is still recommended.

 Target acquisition process